Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 <details> <!-- Container for process flows starts here -->
   <summary><b>Process Flows</b></summary>
 <br>
-The diagrams below represent the process flows throughout the main phases of the game (these are best viewed in raw format).
+The diagrams below represent the process flows throughout the main phases of the game.
+These are subject to change during the development phase of the game (best viewed in raw format).
 <br>
 <br>
 <details>